patriciaschaffer/patriciaschaffer/README.md

 ### Extra

-- I currently teach French and have the best students in the world 🇫🇷 👩‍🏫
+- Besides my job in AI Safety and Training 🤖, I teach French and have the best students in the world 🇫🇷 👩‍🏫
 - I sometimes teach ESL, too 🇺🇸 🇨🇦
-- I've been practicing Italian and Python with GPT on my free time 🐍 🇮🇹
+- I've been practicing Italian and Python using my models on my free time 🐍 🇮🇹

 ---